ME-ICA/tedana/docs/denoising.rst

 .. tab:: Python

+  Unfortunately, "non-aggressive" denoising is difficult to do with nilearn's Masker objects, so we will end up using numpy directly for this approach.

   .. code-block:: python

+    # Apply the mask to the data image to get a 2d array
+    data = masking.apply_mask(data_file, mask_img)
+    data = data.T  # Transpose to voxels-by-time

     # Fit GLM to all components (after adding a constant term)
     regressors = np.hstack((mixing, np.ones(mixing.shape[0], 1)))